Polycystic Ovarian Syndrome (PCOS)

-Polycystic ovarian syndrome (PCOS) is a complex hormonal condition, a syndrome, that can be associated with multiple medical issues including irregular and abnormal menses, infertility, skin and hair problems.
+Polycystic ovarian syndrome, often abbreviated as PCOS, is a complex hormonal condition.
+It can be associated with multiple medical issues including irregular periods and abnormal menses, infertility, and skin and hair problems.
+PCOS can be a challenging condition to manage, but there are treatments available to help those with PCOS to achieve their goals of starting a family and living a healthy life.

 PCOS is relatively common.
 It may affect 5 to 15% of women in the reproductive age group (between adolescence and menopause).
 A high percentage of cases unfortunately remain undiagnosed.
 PCOS is one of the most common causes of infertility.

-Symptoms of PCOS include, irregular or absent menstruation, excessive body hair growth, excessive acne, delay in falling pregnant, infertility.
+Symptoms of PCOS may vary from one person to another but can include, irregular or absent menstruation, excessive body hair growth, excessive acne, delay in falling pregnant, and infertility.
 Insulin resistance, if present, may lead to weight gain and difficulty losing weight.
 These women are more prone to diabetes and cardiovascular disease.
 Not all women are overweight, however.
 You can be of normal weight or underweight and still have PCOS.

 Making the diagnosis of PCOS can be confusing and challenging to patients.